31 Basic Crochet Stitches

 3. Repeat steps 1 and 2 as many times as your pattern calls for.

-Double Crochet Stitch + Video Tutorial
+How to Double Crochet + Video Tutorial

 1. Yarn over, then insert your crochet hook into the center of your next working chain.
 Yarn over and draw through the chain stitch and up onto the hook so that you have three loops on your hook.